snubwoody/www/src/articles/gui-in-rust.md

 }
 ```

-An [immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) GUI is one in which you directly the primitives to draw to each screen frame by frame.
+In an [immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) GUI you directly the control the primitives that are drawn to the screen each frame.
 Typically managing state and control flow yourself, like in this [egui](https://github.com/emilk/egui/tree/main?tab=readme-ov-file#example) example:

 ```rust
 ui.heading("My egui Application");